 He concludes that:

 "Iraqi youth face a difficult challenge in the months and years to come, as they strive to overcome childhoods plagued by violence.
 Along the way, they will face numerous decisions about where to place their allegiance as their country struggles to rebuild itself after decades of tyranny and now occupation.
 Extremists have a head start in enabling these youths to be part of the current struggle, but it is not too late to change this pattern.
-The future of Iraq, and of the region, depends to a large degree on the opportunities that young men and women will have to shape their countries' development."Meanwhile, UNICEF provides a by-the-numbers portrait of Iraqi children here.
+The future of Iraq, and of the region, depends to a large degree on the opportunities that young men and women will have to shape their countries' development."Newsweek recently wrote about this lost generation, while UNICEF provides a by-the-numbers portrait of Iraqi children here.